patmaddox/ex_freebsd/README.md

 ## Installation

 You DO need `elixir` to build your release and package.
-You can install it with `pkg install -y elixir`.
+You can install it with `pkg install elixir`.

 You DO NOT need `elixir` to run your app, assuming your mix release configures `include_erts: true` (which is the default).